 Grade A sounds like the best.
 You might think it means premium quality, like Grade A beef or Grade A eggs.
 But when it comes to maple syrup, it's Grade B that's our current favorite.
-Maple syrup grades have nothing to do with quality or nutrition.
-Instead, they simply refer to the color of the syrup, and thus, its flavor.

 The lightest and mildest syrups, which are generally harvested at the beginning of the season, are called "fancy grade A" or sometimes "grade A light amber"; At the middle of the spectrum are "grade A medium amber" and "grade A dark amber."